-In [5], Cellier proposes using Dymola as an alternative to SPICE: "If we are able to make Dymola powerful enough that it can handle arbitrarily complex circuits containing arbitrary algebraic loops and structural singularities, we can automatically generate a state-space model that will execute much more efficiently at run-time than the currently used SPICE code."
 To support his assertion, Cellier began developing a Dymola model of a bipolar junction transistor (BJT).
-As described in this paper, this model has meanwhile been developed further, and its accuracy and validity were verified against BBSPICE [6] and PS pice [7].
+As described in this paper and in (Hild 1993), this model has meanwhile been developed further, and its accuracy and validity were verified against BBSPICE (Burr Brown 1987) and PSpice (MicroSim 1988).
 This paper also discusses outstanding developments needed to achieve the full benefits of using Dymola over SPICE as envisioned by Cellier.